dmstern/npmfrog/README.md

 At the first start up, npmFrog will create a configuration file in your home directory under `~/.npmfrog/config.json`.
 Please fill this file with with your artifactory properties.

-If you want to add addtional text in the /howto section, you can create a `howto.md` file in the npmfrog config directory (see above) with some additinal markdown content.
+If you want to add addtional text in the `/howto` section, you can create a `howto.md` file in the `.npmfrog` config directory (see above) with some additinal markdown content.

-If you want to hide the default publishing guide under /howto, set howto.default in the `config.json` file to `false`.
+If you want to hide the default publishing guide under `/howto`, set `howto.default` in the `config.json` file to `false`.

 ### Development